Information for residents

-The Stichting Normering Flexwonen (foundation for flexible housing standards, or SNF) manages the register of organisations that meet the housing standard for migrant workers and at the same time maintains that standard.
-Organisations that offer housing for migrant workers have the option of obtaining the SNF certificate.
-In order to do so, they must meet the housing standard for migrant workers.
-Housing locations of organisations that register with the foundation are subjected to an annual audit.
-If the housing is found to be unsatisfactory and the organisation fails to rectify the situation in the short term, the housing provider is removed from the SNF register.
+Stichting Normering Flexwonen manages the register of organisations that meet the housing standard for labour migrants and enforces this standard at the same time.
+Organisations that offer housing to labour migrants have the possibility to obtain the SNF certificate.
+To do so, they must meet the housing standard for labour migrants.
+Housing locations of organisations that register with the foundation are checked annually.
+If the quality of the housing proves to be insufficient, the company must improve it.
+If the organisation does not manage to rectify the situation in the short term, the company is removed from the SNF register.

 2. Space, daylight and heating:

 - Occupants have at least 10.0 m2 of usable living space per person.
 Occupants of a regular house and residential units have a minimum of 12.0 m2 usable floor area for living.
 This also applies to residential units when the zoning is 'residential'.
 This includes 3.5 m2 sleeping area per person.

 - All facilities (sanitary facilities, kitchen, bedroom and living room or relaxation area) should be under one roof.